How to claim on travel insurance

-Let's hope this is just some useful background reading but here is some info to help you be travel insurance claims savvy.
+Let's hope this is just some useful background reading before you head overseas so that you'll be prepared if you need to claim on your insurance.
+Here is some of the key info to help you be travel insurance claims savvy.

 It’s every traveller’s nightmare, going to the trouble of paying for travel insurance only to find out that when you go to submit a claim you’re told, “Sorry, you’re going to have to cover that $10,000 medical bill on your own, your insurance doesn’t cover it.”

-The reality is that most legitimate travel insurance claims will be paid BUT before you travel be sure that you read up on your particular policies exclusions.
+The reality is that most legitimate travel insurance claims will be paid BUT before you travel be sure that you read up on your particular policies exclusions, especially when it comes to Covid:19.
 You can easily avoid this happening to you, here is the top reasons many insurance claims are rejected.

 1. Forgot to lodge an official police report